global-121/121-platform/README.md

 ## Deployment

+### Database

+If you deploy the 121-platform to a server for the first time it is recommended to setup a seperate Posgres database server.
+The connection to this database can be made by editing the `POSTGRES_*` variables in `services/.env`.

 ### To "test" environment

 - Merged PR's to the branch `master` are automatically deployed to the test-server. (via [webhook](tools/webhook.service), see: [/tools#GitHub-webhook](tools/README.md#github-webhook))